logo

 What makes this product stand out?

-Caps on the equity indexing strategies are a bummer!
+2. Higher Caps and Participation Rates: Caps on the equity indexing strategies is a bummer!
 However, the good thing with the American Legend 7 Fixed Indexed Annuity is that it provides higher caps, even for many popular indexes like the S&P 500.
-Similarly, it also has higher participation rates than many of its competitors.
+Similarly, it also has relatively higher participation rates than many of its competitors.

 What I don’t like

-• No free riders, and a limited number of riders to choose from
+1. There are no free riders and a limited number of riders to choose from

 Company Details